allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 Contextually with the creation of a DID document, a [DID document metadata](#did-document-metadata) MUST be created with the following values:

-- the hash of the transaction as `versionId`
+- The hash of the transaction as `versionId`
-- the block time for the `created` and `updated` fields
+- The block time for the `created` and `updated` fields
-- `false` for the `deactivated` field
+- The `deactivated` field is `false`

 To address privacy concerns:

-- Do not use an id that is the same as the blockchain account address
+- Use an id that is different from the blockchain account address
 - Isolate the verification methods to the DID subject (for example, during key rotation)